 This behaviour has been deprecated now in current omv releases including stable (Jessie).
 The default creation of mount paths is documented here.

 - I don’t have a data disk, and I want to use my OS disk for storing data?

 The default behaviour of openmediavault is to act as NAS server, that means OS files are separated from data disks.

 However if the OS disk is partitioned the system will recognise the extra partitions besides rootfs if is formatted.
 You can mount it and use it for shared folders.

 The current installer does not provide access to the partition manager, use a plain Debian iso then install openmediavault on top and acommodate the partitions, or resize the partition after installing using Gparted or SystemRescueCd.

 - Can I install openmediavault on top a running Debian system?

-- Yes, but is not recommended that the running OS not have a desktop environment installed.
+- Yes, but it is recommended that the current running OS not to have a desktop environment installed.

 - What is the permissions/ownership of folders in openmediavault created by shared folders?